Assess and continuously monitor your supply chain against ESG criteria

 Gain a clear picture of third-party ESG practices – before and after signing supplier contracts

-Reduce complexity by centrally managing ESG assessments with all other risk assessments
+Reduce complexity by centrally assessing and monitoring ESG risks with all other types of third-party risks

 Managing ESG Risks Across the Extended Enterprise